 2017 - City Council authorized Environmental Services to build the infrastructure to capture and clean almost 100 percent of the plant’s biogas, and to enter into a partnership with NW Natural to distribute the resulting renewable natural gas (RNG).
 Funneling the RNG into NW Natural’s pipeline allows a wider distribution.
 To maximize the environmental, community and revenue benefits, the RNG will be marketed as truck fuel to displace dirty diesel.
 Some of the RNG also will power City trucks at a natural gas fueling station to be built at the wastewater treatment plant.

 2018 - Environmental Services opens the natural gas fueling station at the plant.
-It will run on conventional natural gas until RNG production begins in 2019, creating clean air benefits immediately by displacing dirty diesel.
+It will run on conventional natural gas until RNG production begins in early 2020, creating clean air benefits immediately by displacing dirty diesel.
 Climate benefits will be realized when the switch is made to RNG.

 Information contact: Diane Dulken (503)823-5328 firstname.lastname@example.org